pzavolinsky/ts-unused-exports/CONTRIBUTING.md

 # Contributing

+`ts-unused-exports` is maintained by volunteers, working in their free time.
+If you'd like to help out, contributions to `ts-unused-exports` are always welcome.

-Contributions to `ts-unused-exports` are always welcome - for inspiration, see our [open issues](https://github.com/pzavolinsky/ts-unused-exports/issues) or our [roadmap](https://github.com/pzavolinsky/ts-unused-exports/wiki).
+For inspiration, see our [open issues](https://github.com/pzavolinsky/ts-unused-exports/issues) or our [roadmap](https://github.com/pzavolinsky/ts-unused-exports/wiki).

 Required tools: